 Since the base case loads are modeled at the various transmission buses, the division loads developed need to be allocated to those buses.
 The allocation process is different depending on the load types.
 PG&E classifies its loads into four types: conforming, non-conforming, self-generation and generation-plant loads.
 The conforming, non-conforming and self-generation loads are included in the division load.
-Because of their variability, the generation-plant loads are assumed to not vary with temperature, their magnitude would be the same in the 1-in-2 system, 1-in-5 system or the 1-in-10 area base cases of the same year.
+Because of their variability, the generation-plant loads are not included in the division load.
+Since the non-conforming and self-generation loads are assumed to not vary with temperature, their magnitude would be the same in the 1-in-2 system, 1-in-5 system or the 1-in-10 area base cases of the same year.
 The remaining load (the total division load developed above, less the quantity of non-conforming and self-generation load) is the conforming load, which is then allocated to the transmission buses based on the relative magnitude of the distribution level forecast.